QwikDev/astro/README.md

 ![An example of a Qwik container](https://i.imgur.com/hJJtRHj.jpeg)

-In the DOM, you'll notice there aren't any `<astro-island>` custom elements, this is because to Astro, Qwik looks like static data.
+In the DOM, notice there aren't any `<astro-island>` custom elements, this is because to Astro, Qwik looks like static data.

-> This is because in Qwik, the handlers themselves are the roots / entrypoints of the application.
+> In Qwik, the handlers themselves are the roots / entrypoints of the application.

 ### Communicating across containers